 Stir in coconut milk (or heavy cream).
 Season to taste with salt and pepper.

 Then garnish with parsley, coconut milk, red pepper flakes and crostini.

-Crostini are slices of French bread that have been drizzled with olive oil and baked or broiled in the oven so they get golden brown and toasty.
+- Crostini are slices of French bread that have been drizzled with olive oil and baked or broiled on a parchment lined baking sheet in the oven so they get golden brown and toasty.

 - Easy Broccoli Cheese Soup

 This tomato soup is so hearty and filling, you’d never guess it’s completely free of animal products and super healthy!

 - Total Time: 25 minutes

 - Heat oil in a large pot over medium heat.
 Add onion along with a large pinch of salt and pepper and cook, stirring frequently for 3-4 minutes.
 Add garlic and cook for another minute.